To Langley SCHOOL BOARD

 - 4 grown children: 2 sons, 2 daughters and 13 grandchildren

 - Taught piano from age 16 until the present

 - Received ARCT Teacher degree with 1st Class Honours with Distinction and earned the Gordon Hallett Scholarship for Highest Mark.

 - Earned a licentiate degree, LLCM in Recital Performance, from the London College of Music

 - Examiner with Conservatory Canada.

-- Plays keyboard in a professional band, Quintessential Jazz
+- Played keyboard and recorded with a professional band, Quintessential Jazz

 - Conducted personal music teaching business for 50 years